abelseyefu/Project-4-/README.md

 7. As a user I want to have a page that shows the appointment I made

 ## Technologies Used
-- Django
+- Django & Django rest framework (Backend)
-- Sql
+- Sql database (backend)
-- React
+- React Framework (frontend)
 - Css
 - Html
 - BootStrap